-Answer: When a program is in process and it does not get all the resources to execute, because resources are provided to some other program for performing different process this problem of not getting all needed resources is known as starvation.
+Answer: When a program is in process, and it does not get all the resources to execute, because other processes are using the same resources then this problem of not getting all needed resources is known as starvation.

 Question: What is a command interpreter?

 Answer: It is a text field I/O interface between the user and the operating system.
-In command interpreter, the user gives input through the keyboard using CLI commands.
+In the command interpreter, the user gives input through the keyboard using CLI commands.
 Command Prompt in Windows and Terminal in Linux and macOS are examples of the command interpreter.

 Answer: It stands for Disk and Execution monitor, and it is a long-running background process that acts on the request.
-The life cycle of daemon commences with the system booting until the system shut down.
+The life cycle of the daemon commences with the system booting and continues until the system shuts down.

-Question: From where the daemon originate and how we classified them?
+Question: From where does the daemon originate and how we classify it?

-Answer: It is a situation that occurs when different operation performs on the same data at the same time, and the outcome of the execution depends on the order of the operation performed on the data.
-The race condition can provide an undesirable outcome.
+Answer: It is a situation that occurs when different operations are performed on the same data simultaneously, and the outcome of the execution depends on the order of the operations performed on the data.
+Evidently, the race condition can provide an undesirable outcome.

 Question: What is process synchronization?

-Answer: When the race condition occurs, it can lead to the undesirable outcome, so to prevent from the race condition we follow a process known as synchronization.
-In synchronization, we ensure that only one process executes at a time.
+Answer: When the race condition occurs, it can lead to an undesirable outcome.
+So to prevent the race condition, we follow a process known as synchronization.
+Here, we ensure that only one process executes at a time.

 Question: What is Semaphore?

-Answer: It is a variable which is used to create a synchronized process.
-There are two types of semaphores one is counting semaphores another is Binary semaphore.
+Answer: It is a variable that is used to create a synchronized process.
+There are 2 types of semaphores:

-Counting semaphore can have positive integer values and Binary can only have 1 and 0 as variables.
+Counting semaphore can have positive integer values, and Binary semaphore can only have 1 and 0 as variables.

-Question: Explain FCFS and what is the main problem it can cause.
+Question: Explain FCFS and the main problem it causes.

-Answer: It stands for First Come First Serve (FCFS), it is a scheduling algorithm, according to this algorithm the CPU serve that process first which approach it first.
+Answer: It stands for First Come First Serve (FCFS), and it is a scheduling algorithm.
+According to this algorithm, the CPU serves that process first, which approaches it first.
 FCFS can cause the starvation problem in which the process does not get the proper resources.

 Question: What is IPC?

-Answer: IPC stands for Inter-Process Communication and it is a mechanism, in which various process can communicate with each other with the approval of the Operating system.
+Answer: IPC stands for Inter-Process Communication, and it is a mechanism, in which various processes can communicate with each other with the approval of the OS.